 The lesson is that "best" depends on the job.
 One product can use several data structures because different parts of the data have different relationships.

-If you want "jump to position ii" to be cheap, arrays are strong.
-If you want "follow the next connection" to be cheap, linked structures help.
-If you want "move down a hierarchy," trees fit.
-If you want "find whether two things are connected," graphs fit.
+Ask the sharper question: what operation should feel cheap?
+If "jump to position ii," arrays are strong.
+If "follow the next connection," linked structures help.
+If "move down a hierarchy," trees fit.
+If "find whether two things are connected," graphs fit.

 Assuming one structure is always fastest